patherlkd/easy-pair-table-lammps/README.md

 ## Main steps

 1. Specify functional form of potential in potentials_for_lammps.py (see examples in there for guidance).
 Just requires the pair-wise distance r to be the first argument.
 You can add an arbitrary number of other arguments.
-2. Create a make_pairstyle.py code (copy and edit from make_pairstyle_example_LJ.py for example).
+2. Create a make_pairstyle.py code (copy and edit from make_pairstyle_example_WCA.py for example).
 3. Ensure the path to the lammps executable in the make_pairstyle.py code is correct for your system!
 4. Run the make_pairstyle code `python3 make_pairstyle.py`.
 5. Check plot (if plot=True is on) and/or the relative differences data to see if the potential will work - as expected - in lammps.
 6. Copy the pair_style table and pair_coeff commands from the generated pair_write lammps input script into your actual simulation input scripts.
 7. Run your simulations!

-### Look at the make_pairstyle_example_LJ.py
+### Look at the make_pairstyle_example_WCA.py

 This example code is basic and if you understand how it works you can then do what you want.
-Note that the LJ potential in this example is not shifted or truncated.

 ## You can get sophisticated!

 Note you can specify rather involved potentials, and aslong as you use numpy functions etc. the force can be gotten automatically.
+You can also look at make_many_pairstyle_pair_rep_coh_smooth_linear_MPI.py for a more involved example which computes many pair tables using the Message Passing Interface (MPI).

 # Example WCA potential